Grammys 2018 performers and presenters

 Logic, Alessia Cara and Khalid's joint performance will feature both suicide attempt survivors and suicide loss survivors, according to the Recording Academy.
 The trio's suicide prevention hit, "1-800-273-8255," is nominated for Song of the Year.

-LuPone and Platt will both perform in honor of the show’s return to New York City, the Recording Academy said.
-The Grammys were held in New York in 2003 before moving to Los Angeles from 2004 to 2017.
+LuPone and Platt will perform in honor of the show's return to New York City -- and also as a tribute to Leonard Bernstein and Andrew Lloyd Webber, the Recording Academy said.
+The Grammys were held in New York in 2003, before spending 14 years in Los Angeles.

-Lupone will perform “Don’t Cry for Me Argentina” from the musical “Evita,” while Platt is set to perform a tune from another Broadway musical, “West Side Story.”

 GRAMMYS 2018 NOMINEES AND SHOW INFORMATION